hellosmallkat/SQL-Basics-for-Epidemiological-Research/README.md

-My version of NSDC's SQL Basics for Epidemiological Research Project both the start and finshed version
+My version of NSDC's SQL Basics for Epidemiological Research Project both the start and finshed version.
+This project is designed for beginners who want to practice writing SQL queries and become familiar with SQL syntax and basic data analysis tasks.